 So, can acid reflux cause gas?
 The short answer is maybe.
 Many of the same things that contribute to gas also cause acid reflux.
 Making lifestyle changes to treat acid reflux may also help reduce excessive gas.
 For instance, you can eliminate carbonated beverages like beer to help relieve symptoms of acid reflux.
 Eating smaller meals more often may reduce the symptoms of both conditions, too.

-About 10 percent of people who’ve had fundoplication surgery to correct GERD may develop a condition known as gas-bloat syndrome.
+A small number of people who’ve had fundoplication surgery to correct GERD may develop a condition known as gas-bloat syndrome.
 The surgery prevents normal belching and your ability to vomit.
 Gas-bloat syndrome usually resolves on its own within two to four weeks following surgery.
 However, sometimes it can persist.
 In more serious cases, you may need to change your diet or receive counseling to help break your belching habit.
 In the most serious cases, additional surgery may be required to correct the problem.